1993 Russian gubernatorial elections: Ingushetia

 On 28 February 1993, presidential elections were held in Ingushetia.
 Major General Ruslan Aushev, formerly head of provisional administration of Ingushetia, ran unopposed with the support of several Ingush nationalist organisations.
 He was sworn in as president on 7 March 1993.
 A snap election was held a year after, along with the constitutional referendum and election of the People's Assembly.

 The primary political issue of the election was the 1992 East Prigorodny conflict and the subsequent ethnic cleansing of Ingush in Prigorodny District.
 All of the groups supporting Aushev urged for further attention towards Ingush refugees, but disagreed on the republic's future relationship towards Russia; the National Front of Ingushetia, a party comprising supporters of Aushev's campaign, supported a takeover of Prigorodny District by the Russian federal government, while Nijsxo and the Congress of the Ingush People urged for a reassessment of the relationship.
 The Congress of the Ingush People called for the withdrawal of all Russian troops from Ingushetia, and Nijsxo would go on to oppose the signing of the Treaty of Federation after Aushev took office.

 Following the election, Aushev signed a decree on 7 March 1993 banning all political organisations in Ingushetia.

 Kalmykia

 Presidential election in the Republic of Kalmykia was held on Sunday, 11 April 1993, 17 months after the previous voting of 1991, which did not reveal the winner.
-People's deputy of Russia Kirsan Ilyumzhinov won the presidency, defeating General Valery Ochirov (29.22%) and president of the Farmers Association of Kalmykia Vladimir Bambayev (1.55%).
+People's deputy of Russia Kirsan Ilyumzhinov won the presidency with 65.37% of the vote, defeating deputy commander of Russia's army aviation General Valery Ochirov (29.22%) and president of the Farmers Association of Kalmykia Vladimir Bambayev (1.55%).
 Aged 31, Ilyumzhinov became the youngest holder of governor-level office in Russia.

+After the power struggle between Supreme Soviet speaker Vladimir Basanov and premier Batyr Mikhailov ended with their simultaneous resignation in 1992, the government of Kalmykia was effectively paralysed.
+During the campaign Ilyumzhinov and Ochirov quickly emerged as frontrunners, both outsiders to local politics in contrast to unpopular career politicians.
+Ilyumzhinov's candidacy was supported by a coalition of Kalmyk nationalists, anti-communist reformists and Cossacks.
+Around 80% of eligible voters took part in the election, although as many as 80,000 Soviet-era settlers from Chechnya and Dagestan were disenfranchised from voting.
+Ilyumzhinov was sworn in as president on 23 April 1993.